A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Discussion

-Although our two-zone model is not designed to address the directionality of CGM thermalization (a radially continuous 1D model would be needed for that) and consequently predicts a more abrupt phase transition than measured in FIRE-2, we are consistent with the overall picture of CGM thermalization.
+Although our model treats the entire CGM as a single zone and is therefore not designed to address the radial dependence of CGM thermalization (a radially continuous 1D model would be needed for that) and consequently predicts a more abrupt phase transition than measured in FIRE-2, we are consistent with the overall picture of CGM thermalization.
 For our fiducial choice of model parameters calibrated from the FIRE-2 simulations, MW-mass halos transition from an early, turbulent, thermally unstable CGM to a warm/hot thermally-supported CGM with temperature only slightly above $T_{\rm vir}$ by $z\approx0.5$ as in FIRE-2 (although we note that these results would change for different parameter choices).
 The CGM of intermediate-mass dwarfs does not experience this phase transition until very late times, if at all.
 However, we predict that the CGM of ultrafaint dwarfs should experience the phase transition at much higher redshift contrary to the simple statement that any halo with $M_{\rm vir}\lesssim10^{11}M_{\odot}$ should always experience cold mode accretion.
 The low baryon fractions, low metallicities and reduced dense ISM gas fractions of these dwarfs invites additional complications such as significant CGM photoionization heating and easier SN wind breakout which our model accounts for phenomenologically with our parameterized loading factors and UV background-dependent cooling function.